rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Future work is basically just stabilization of `-Csplit-debuginfo` on Linux (Split DWARF); and of the currently-default options for the other platforms (for example, `-Csplit-debuginfo=packed` on Windows requires `-Zunstable-options` despite being effectively the default if you don't specify any flags).

-The owner of this work, davidtwco, intends to stick with the theme of debugging and contribute to the wg-debugging working group, but has also shifted attention to diagnostic translation they see that as an interesting area where they can have impact (and because the remaining implementation tasks for split debuginfo were completed as noted above).
+The owner of this work, @davidtwco, intends to stick with the theme of debugging and contribute to the wg-debugging working group, but has also shifted attention to diagnostic translation they see that as an interesting area where they can have impact (and because the remaining implementation tasks for split debuginfo were completed as noted above).

 ### better integration with trace-based debuggers